Andy Crofts

 Andy Crofts (born Andrew John Goncalves; 23 March 1977) is an English musician, singer-songwriter and photographer.
 He was the founding member of psychedelic indie rock band The Moons.
 Crofts is also a photographer and made a documentary film while touring called One and official music video These City Streets and She Moves With The Fayre for musician Paul Weller.

-Crofts is a full-time musician for UK solo artist Paul Weller.
+Crofts was a full-time musician for UK solo artist Paul Weller.

 Early life

 Crofts was an only child born in São Paulo, Brazil.
 His mother, Jeanne Crofts, was working as a dancer in São Paulo for a Circus known as Circo Tihany.

 Around the age of 14 or 15, a friend of Andy's found an acoustic guitar in a skip, and they learned to play on it.
 This helped ignite Crofts' love for music and inspired him to start writing.

 Career

 The Moons

-As the group's main songwriter, Crofts is responsible for all of the songwriting and direction of The Moons studio albums: 2010's Life on Earth, 2012's Fables of History and 2014's Mindwaves'and 2020's critically acclaimed 'Pocket Melodies'.
+As the group's main songwriter, Crofts is responsible for all of the songwriting and direction of The Moons studio albums: 2010's Life on Earth, 2012's Fables of History and 2014's Mindwaves and 2020's critically acclaimed 'Pocket Melodies'.